unahouExosite/docs/exositeready/gwe/otau.md

 ## Summary/Recap

-The Gateway Engine Over-the-Air-Update feature is your most powerful tool as a developer because it uses the same installation mechanism for OTAUs and command-line installs.
+The GWE Over-the-Air-Update feature is your most powerful tool as a developer because it uses the same installation mechanism for OTAUs and command-line installs.
 When used as the method for deploying development code to your gateway, it paves the pathway for managing your